May 24, 2010

 Define a Beam Eccentricity in RISA-3D

 When you have a deep column, it is necessary to model the beam so that it connects to the face of the column.
 This results in an eccentricity at the joint.
-RISA-3D and RISA-2D offer two ways to model this eccentricity.
+RISA-3D offers two ways to model this eccentricity.

 Open the Members Spreadsheet and go to the Advanced tab.
 There are two options labeled I Offset and J Offset.
 These represent the offset at the start (I) and end (J) of the member, respectively.